-Collaboration is key to ending the opioid epidemic.
+Collaboration is key to ending the opioid crisis.
 Now more than ever, it is critical for us to think creatively, test new approaches, remove silos, and enhance and expand activities proven to prevent and reduce opioid use disorder.

 - Educate healthcare providers about prevention and evidence-based treatment

 - Develop sustainable prevention, treatment, and recovery models and payment approaches